Collaboration to investigate hydrogen supply chains

 At present, the Port of Rotterdam is already investigating the import of green hydrogen from a number of countries due to its use as a sustainable alternative to coal, oil and natural gas.

-Alongside the importation process, the Port in Rotterdam is looking at setting up a carbon transportation and storage system, PORTHOS, which is also being considered as a CO storage site for the production of blue hydrogen by the H2morrow steel project, of which Thyssenkrupp Steel is also a partner.
+Alongside the importation process, the Port in Rotterdam is looking at setting up a carbon transportation and storage system, PORTHOS, which is also being considered as a CO2 storage site for the production of blue hydrogen by the H2morrow steel project, of which Thyssenkrupp Steel is also a partner.